Aventine Hill: Modern period

 During the Fascist period, many deputies of the opposition retired on this hill after the murder of Giacomo Matteotti, here ending—by the so-called "Aventine Secession"—their presence at the Parliament and, as a consequence, their political activity.

-The hill is now an elegant residential part of Rome with a wealth of architectural interest, including palaces, churches, and gardens, for example, the basilica of Santa Sabina and the Rome Rose Garden.
+The hill is now an elegant residential part of Rome with a wealth of architectural interest, including palaces, churches, and gardens, for example, the basilica of Santa Sabina, Santi Bonifacio ed Alessio and the Rome Rose Garden.

 Cultural references

 The Aventine Hill is portrayed as a rough working-class area of ancient Rome in the popular Falco series of historical novels written by Lindsey Davis about Marcus Didius Falco, a 'private informer' who occasionally works for the Emperor Vespasian and lives in the Aventine.

 The same image is portrayed in much of the series Rome, in which the Aventine is the home of Lucius Vorenus.
 In season two, Vorenus and his friend legionary Titus Pullo seek to maintain order over the various collegia competing there for power.

 The Vesta-class of starships in the Star Trek novels are named for Rome's seven hills.
 The most featured ship is the U.S.S.
 Aventine under Captain Ezri Dax.

+In the British television series, Plebs, the neighbourhood in which the three main plebs live is depicted as the Aventine.